 The beater is not very soft but produces a very unique sound.
 Latin Percussion is the only manufacturer that uses this type of beater, so if you’re looking to sound less generic when using a cajon, this might be one way to do it.

 Although typical direct-drive pedals aren’t as versatile, the LD1500 offers a lot of adjustability when it comes to spring tension.
 This should allow you to use your cajon to play a wide range of genres, from traditional Flamenco or Cuban rumba to fusion jazz and other more progressive or aggressive styles.

 This pedal uses something called GlideTrack drive technology which has been proven to enhance the feel and feedback of bass drum pedals.
 Using this pedal certainly makes playing the cajon feel less rustic.

 The price is quite high.
 However, you are getting a level of quality and performance that is hard to match.
 The pedal action seems effortless and if you’ve been looking hard to find a pedal that can handle speed, this model might be right up your alley.

-It also comes with additional linkage lengths, which adds to the versatility of the pedal.
+It also comes with additional linkage lengths, which adds to its versatility, thereby making it one of the best cajon pedals around.
 And, if you’re a traveling musician, the quality carry bag should also be a plus.

 I was most pleasantly surprised to see such a rugged pedal made just for playing a cajon box.
 Don’t let the soft foam beater fool you, or the sleek appearance.